DeimElias/Lazy.nix/README.md

 configuration.
 All the configurations for neovim are contained in the "edits" directory.

-All your neovim settings will be in ./edits/settings.lua, this is a normal lua file, for example:
+All your neovim settings will be in ./edits/settings.lua, this is a normal Lua file, for example:

 ```lua